Air India faces shut down, needs buyer before June 2020

 Air India spokesperson was not available for comments.

-The Air India Specific Alternative Mechanism (AISAM) has approved re-initiation of process for the the government's 100 per cent stake sale in Air India along with Air India Express and the carrier's stake in joint venture AISATS.
+The Air India Specific Alternative Mechanism (AISAM) has approved re-initiation of process for the government's 100 per cent stake sale in Air India along with Air India Express and the carrier's stake in joint venture AISATS.

 The government is likely to issue Expression of Interest (EoI) for the stake sale in the fourth quarter of the fiscal.